DevNulPavel/osx_battery_charge_limit/README.md

 Info
 ------------------------
 This is script for changing maximum battery charge value on macbook with set SMC key value.
-It uses smc-command binary from smcFanControl for SMC keys access [smcFanControl](https://github.com/hholtmann/smcFanControl "smcFanControl").
+It uses *smc-command* binary from smcFanControl project for SMC keys access [smcFanControl](https://github.com/hholtmann/smcFanControl "smcFanControl").

 Script changes SMC key "BCLM" (Battery control level maximum).
 Script sets maximum battery charge percent value from 20% to 100%.

-You can reset macbook SMC for rollback script changes in case of some problems.
+You can reset macbook's SMC for rollback script changes in case of some problems.

 Tests
 ------------------------